Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

-File the request at least 90 days before the authorized parole period expires to allow for sufficient processing time and to avoid the potential for accruing time in unlawful status.
+File the request before the authorized parole period expires to allow for sufficient processing time and to avoid the potential for accruing time in unlawful status.

 Please check the Humanitarian Parole Applicants section on our Direct Filing Addresses for Form I-131 page for information on where to mail your application.
 If you do not submit your application to the appropriate direct filing address, it may take more time to process.